21 Gen Z Financial Habits Shaping the Future of Money

 Used cars instead of brand-new ones, thrifted fashion over designer labels, affordable rent instead of maxing out their budget.
 Every extra dollar they don’t spend is another step toward financial independence.

 The result?
 Less debt, more savings, and the freedom to make choices based on goals, not financial pressure.
+These Gen Z saving habits are setting a foundation for wealth.

 Practicing Conscious Spending